 (RGS 1932-1940)

-John was a British Medical Physicist.
-He served as secretary of the British Institute of Radiology from 1962 to 1967, and was Editor of the British Journal of Radiology from 1981 to 1986.John, was awarded the British Institute of Radiology's Röntgen Prize in 1972 and their Barclay Medal in 1987.
-In 1967 he was one of the first Cambridge Alumni to be awarded a Doctorate for published research.
-He is a co-inventor, with Richard Peto, of the Haybittle–Peto boundary.
-The Haybittle-Peto boundary is referred to when clinicians decide to stop a successful clinical trial early.
-His work with Diana Brinkley on early breast cancer screening and his analysis of the Kings/Cambridge Trial for the treatment of early breast cancer is a model to this day.
-John was an active member, and then Chairman, of the British Breast Group.
+John was a distinguished British Medical Physicist renowned for his contributions to radiology and cancer research.
+He served as Secretary of the British Institute of Radiology from 1962 to 1967 and was Editor of the British Journal of Radiology from 1981 to 1986.
+Throughout his career, John received numerous accolades, including the British Institute of Radiology’s Röntgen Prize in 1972 and the Barclay Medal in 1987.
+In 1967, he became one of the first Cambridge Alumni to be awarded a Doctorate for published research.
+He is best known for co-inventing the Haybittle–Peto boundary with Richard Peto, a statistical tool used by clinicians to determine when to stop a clinical trial early due to success.
+John's pioneering work in early breast cancer screening, alongside Diana Brinkley, and his analysis of the Kings/Cambridge Trial remains a model in the field.
+He was also an active member and Chairman of the British Breast Group.

 |